getgrav/grav-learn/pages/02.content/02.headers/docs.md

 login_redirect_here: false
 ```

 The `login_redirect_here` header enables you to determine whether or not someone is kept on that page after logging in through the [Grav Login Plugin](https://github.com/getgrav/grav-plugin-login).
 Setting this header to `false` will forward someone to the prior page after a successful login.

 A `true` setting here will enable the person to stay on the current page after a successful login.
+This is also the default setting, which applies if there is no `login_redirect_here` header in the frontmatter.

 You can override this default behavior by forcing a standard location by specifying an explicit option in your Login configuration YAML: